bcgov/bcgov-wordpress-block-theme/documentation/docs/guide/content/using-custom-post-types.md

 For the purposes of this tutorial, we will pretend that we are creating an environmental protection website.
 On this website, we need a regular news feed to inform the public of our progress and a separate alert feed with important updates about environmental disasters and missing animals.
 The alert feed will show up higher on the homepage, with bold colours that inform the page visitor of its importance.

 Note: The block theme includes a banner feature that can be used to show a single alert as a banner at the top of your homepage.
-However, if you wish to show multiple alerts at once, this method would be a good solution.
+However, if you wish to show multiple alerts at once, this tutorial offers a solution.

 ### 2. Creating the post type